White sponge nevus: Pathophysiology

 WSN is caused by a mutation of the keratin 4 or keratin 13 genes, located respectively at human chromosomes 12q13 and 17q21-q22.
 The condition is inherited in an autosomal dominant manner.
 This indicates that the defective gene responsible for a disorder is located on an autosome (chromosomes 12 and 17 are autosomes), and only one copy of the defective gene is sufficient to cause the disorder, when inherited from a parent who has the disorder.

 Diagnosis

 Differential diagnosis

-It is often mistaken for leukoplakia.
+It is often mistaken for leukoplakia, therefore a positive diagnosis is important in order to eliminate serious/malignant pathologies.

 Classification

 The ICD-10 lists WSN under "other congenital malformations of mouth".
 It could be classified as a skin condition, or more precisely as a genodermatosis (a genetically determined skin disorder).

 Treatment

-There is no treatment, but because this is a benign condition with no serious clinical complications, prognosis is excellent.
+There are no specific treatments for WSN, and once diagnosed, further medical attention may not be required.
+However, the abnormal texture of mucosae (particularly the oral mucosae) is known to predispose some affected individuals to over-growth or imbalance of the normal oral flora (i.e. bacterial and fungal organisms normally present in the oral cavity).
+The extreme rarity of the condition (estimated at 1 in 200,000 people) means that clinical evaluation of treatment options is based on very small sample sizes, often a single patient.
+Some affected individuals rarely or never experience problematic symptoms, while others report sporadic/idiopathic thickening and spreading of the white plaques within their oral cavity.
+Across the primary literature there is clinical evidence to support topical or systemic antibiotic or antifungal treatment in cases where symptoms have flared-up.